Secretmud/BatchAdd/README.md

 # BatchAdd

-Adding new users in batches using C
+Adding new users in batches using C.

+### Requirements

+mkpasswd

 ## File layout